LATN 400 (02): Senior Latin

 Weeks 1-12: close reading of the assigned texts with particular attention to matters of syntax, meter, and poetic style.

-The final sessions of the course will be led by members of the class, who will apply the skills that they have developed over the term to present a close reading of a passage from Juvenal, a substantial epigram of Martial, or a group of epigrams by Martial on a related theme.
-(In all, your presentation should address 20-30 lines of Latin text.)
+The final session of the course will be led by members of the class, who will apply the skills that they have developed over the term to present a close reading of a passage from Juvenal, a substantial epigram of Martial, or 2-3 epigrams by Martial on a related theme.
+(In all, your presentation should address approximately 20 lines of Latin text that we have not examined earlier in the course of the term.)
 Each student will be required to compose a grammatical commentary on their text, with supporting references to Allen and Greenough and other relevant sources, and to lead the class as they work through the translation and analysis of the material.
 Your commentaries can address other matters (literary, historical, archaeological) but must engage in a thorough manner with the language (syntax, diction, style, meter) of your passage.
 (For a guide, consult the model on this website.)

 To understand our two authors, it is important to have a general sense of the history of the Late Republic and of the rise and development of the imperial system of government over the course of the 1st century AD.
 Above all, it is important to have some understanding of the reign of the emperor Domitian, who was in power from AD 81-96.
 For the former, see C. Kelly, The Roman Empire: A Very Short Introduction [eBook: DG272 .K45 2006eb].
 For the latter, see T.P.
 Wiseman, "Domitian and the Dynamics of Terror in Classical Rome," History Today 46.9 (1996) 19-24.
 [EBSCOhost Academic Search Complete]